ece-jacob-scott/usaspending-api/usaspending_api/api_contracts/contracts/award/AwardProfile.md

 ## IDV Referenced Awards [/api/v2/awards/idvs/awards/]

-This endpoint returns referenced awards for IDVs.
+This endpoint returns an array of IDVs or Contracts referenced by a given IDV.

 ### IDV Referenced Awards [POST]